Minimax Rates for High-dimensional Double Sparse Structure over $\ell_u(\ell_q)$-balls: Introduction

 \subsection{Our contributions}

-The main contributions of our work can be summarized as follows: \begin{itemize} \item Utilizing a combination of q-ary and binary Gilbert-Varshamov bounds, we develop a novel approach to construct the packing set of the parameter space (Lemma \ref{lem2}).
-It can be applied to various estimation problems for the simultaneously structured models, i.e., the parameter of interest possesses multiple sparse structures simultaneously. \item By virtue of this novel technique, we establish the estimation minimax lower bounds, which involves a sum of two quantities: a term involving the complexity of identifying the non-zero columns (groups) and a term that corresponds to the complexity of estimating parameters over each group. \item We extend the framework of the double sparse structure from $\ell_0$-ball to $\ell_q$-balls for $q \in [0,1]$, which fills the void of statistical limits of the double sparse structure over $\ell_q$-balls.
-Notably, the analysis of $\ell_0$-ball and $\ell_q$-ball can be unified under the construction of the entropy number of $\ell_q$-ball.
-Moreover, we establish the corresponding minimax optimal rates of the estimation error by direct analyzing the constrained estimators. \item We propose a novel double sparse iterative hard thresholding (DSIHT) algorithm to solve the high-dimensional double sparse linear regression.
-Moreover, we prove that our proposed method achieves optimality in the minimax sense. \end{itemize}
+The main contributions of our work can be summarized as follows: \begin{itemize} \item We develop a novel approach to construct the packing set of the parameter space using a combination of binary and Q-ary Gilbert-Varshamov bounds \citep{gilbert1952comparison}.
+This approach is applicable to estimation problems for simultaneously structured models, where the parameter of interest exhibits multiple sparse structures simultaneously.
+This construction is detailed in Lemma \ref{lem2}. \item Leveraging this novel technique, we establish minimax lower bounds over $\ell_u(\ell_q)$-balls for $u, q \in [0, 1]$.
+Additionally, we derive matching upper bounds using empirical process techniques.
+Importantly, we identify phase transition boundaries in the optimal error rates for $u, q \in (0, 1]$.
+These phase transitions depend on the relationships between $u$ and $q$, as well as between $m$ and $d$.
+The optimal rates are divided into three distinct regimes, each exhibiting different error behaviors.
+To the best of our knowledge, our work is the first to discover the phase transition phenomenon of double soft sparsity. \item We propose a novel algorithm called double sparse iterative hard thresholding (DSIHT) for solving high-dimensional double sparse linear regression problems.
+We prove that our proposed method achieves optimality in the minimax sense.
+Furthermore, our simulation studies demonstrate the superiority of our approach compared to traditional IHT and its variants for group selection under double sparsity. \end{itemize}